 The next target is Aisha, the daughter of Tariq Islam, Britain’s first Muslim Home Secretary.
-When Aisha Islam is kidnapped, her parent’s powerful position means that MI5 operatives and other bigwigs head up to Bradford to help with the investigation.
+When Aisha Islam is kidnapped, her father’s powerful position means that MI5 operatives and other bigwigs head up to Bradford to help with the investigation.
 The killer leads Harry on a night-time wild goose chase to the canal, where another dead girl with ‘SINNER’ carved on her chest is thrown into the murky waters.
 Through a subplot involving prescriptions, Harry works out that the connecting tissue binding the dead women was that they were secretly in relationships and – stretching readers’ credulity more than a little – all had allergies to wasp stings.
 Harry traces the only pharmacy worker who knew about and was able to manipulate their need for the morning-after pill and antihistamines to a shed in an allotment amid wintry Bradford’s ice and snow.
-There the Pakistani man keeps his pet wasps, along with Aisha, who is still alive.
+There the Pakistani man keeps his weaponized wasps, along with Aisha, who is still alive.

 It transpires that this man has a revenge motive against Harry because Saima had a quickly-annulled marriage over the phone with him when she was just seventeen.
 As with Girl Zero, Dhand disappointingly plays on stereotypes of the traditional, censorious and misogynist Pakistani man, and the furtive, sexually-downtrodden British Pakistani woman.
 Yet despite the novel’s arranged marriage and religious extremist (‘SINNER’) motifs and the city’s incessant rain and violence, Bradford briefly appears as a buzzy, multicultural space in City of Sinners’ Maestro club scene.